 Additional Skin Cancers

-Sweat gland tumors (also called syringomas) are rare, benign skin lesions that most frequently form as tiny bumps 1-3 mm in diameter.
-Typically appearing on or near the eyelids, they can also form on other areas of the body such as the armpits, vulva, and lower abdomen.
+Sweat Gland Tumors, also known as syringomas, are rare, benign skin lesions that usually form as tiny bumps that appear on or near the eyelids, or other areas of the body such as the armpits, vulva, and the lower abdomen.

 Surgery is used to remove sweat gland tumors, and chemotherapy may be used on a case by case basis.
 These malignancies are rare, and you must discuss treatment with your dermatologist or oncologist.